shubhm-agrwl/dataStructures-algorithms/README.md

 #Problem 11:
 Given n non-negative integers a1, a2, ..., an , where each represents a point at coordinate (i, ai). n vertical lines are drawn such that the two endpoints of line i is at (i, ai) and (i, 0).
 Find two lines, which together with x-axis forms a container, such that the container contains the most water.

+#Problem 12:
+Write a function to find the longest common prefix string amongst an array of strings.

+#Problem 13:
+Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0?
+Find all unique triplets in the array which gives the sum of zero.

+#Problem 14:
+Given an array nums of n integers and an integer target, find three integers in nums such that the sum is closest to target.
+Return the sum of the three integers.
+You may assume that each input would have exactly one solution.

+#Problem 15:
+Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.

+#Problem 16:
+Given an array nums of n integers and an integer target, are there elements a, b, c, and d in nums such that a + b + c + d = target?
+Find all unique quadruplets in the array which gives the sum of target.